By Chris on May 24, 2018 11:10:00 AM

 Benchmarking stands for the process of measuring the performance of a company’s products, services, or processes against those of another business considered to be the best in the industry.

-By making a research of the competition, we don’t mean to replicate their moves, but to figure out what you can be doing better or different than the rest of the crowd.
-Find out what’s working for them and struggle to do it better.
+By researching the competition, we don’t mean to replicate their moves, but to figure out what you can be doing better or different than the rest of the crowd.
+Find out what’s working for them and make an effort to do it better.

-Ask to yourself why do your potential customers buy from your competitors and what advantages do they perceive.
+Ask yourself why your potential customers buy from your competitors and what advantages they perceive.

 Remember, just as you are eager to succeed by selling your product or service, so is your competitor.

 4. Make a SWOT analysis